 A more detailed explanation of this procedure and its notation can be found in the Appendix.
-It is worth noting that Map Joining SLAM never revisits a prior local map.
-Instead, a new local map is created, which will be joined later with the previous map to obtain a global map which includes all available information.
+It is worth noting that map joining SLAM never revisits a prior local map.
+Instead, a new local map is created, which will be joined later with the previous map to obtain a global map that includes all available information.

-An analysis similar to that of fig 1 shows that for local maps of limited size, the computational cost of Map Joining SLAM is $O(n^2)$ on the size of the resulting global map, again being the most expensive operation the update of the covariance matrix P. However, map joining takes place only when a given local map has reached its limit size.
-In all other steps, only return (m) '''
+An analysis similar to that of Fig 1 shows that for local maps of limited size, the computational cost of map joining SLAM is $O(n^2)$ on the size of the resulting global map, again being the most expensive operation the update of the covariance matrix P. However, map joining takes place only when a given local map has reached its limit size.
+In all other steps, only a local map is being updated, with a computational cost of O(1).